Is there a minimum GRE score that is necessary to be considered for admission?

 Is the writing sample that I need to submit distinct from the writing assessment that is now part of the GRE exam?

 Yes.
 You need to submit a separate writing sample.
 These samples may include an undergraduate honors thesis, a paper that you wrote for a class, a published article, or any other piece of written work that you believe demonstrates your skills as a writer and critical thinker.
 Ideally, the content of the writing sample should in some way relate to your proposed graduate research topic.
 Most writing samples average between 10 and 20 pages in length.
+We do not require the GRE test.

 What kinds of financial packages are available from the department to support graduate students?